The College of Health Professions has many centers that support the academic mission of the College.

-- ALPS (Advancing Leadership, Partnerships, and Scholarship), the College of Health Professions' Center of Excellence, is dedicated to supporting the academic mission of the College of Health Professions through external funding, facilitation of faculty scholarship, student opportunities, partnerships, and leadership development.
+The College of Health Professions' Center of Excellence, is dedicated to supporting the academic mission of the College of Health Professions through external funding, facilitation of faculty scholarship, student opportunities, partnerships, and leadership development.
 The Center provides opportunities for faculty to develop their scholarship in education, research and practice through a variety of partnerships at the local, national and international levels, and access to internal and external funding.
-To learn more about research CHP has facilitated, please visit www.pace.edu/college-health-professions/research.

-- Pace University Speech, Language and Hearing Center has served the needs of the University and its surrounding community for more than 30 years.
-The newly renovated Center is home to state-of-the-art equipment and technology for the diagnosis and treatment of a variety of communication disorders.
+The center has served the needs of the University and its surrounding community for more than 30 years.
+With new renovations, it is home to state-of-the-art equipment and technology for the diagnosis and treatment of a variety of communication disorders.
 The Center serves as an integral part of the education and training of undergraduate and potential graduate students enrolled in the Communication Sciences and Disorders Program.
 Licensed and certified speech-language pathologists supervise and work hand-in-hand with undergraduate students to provide hands-on training and education.